T-Norms Driven Loss Functions for Machine Learning: Loss Functions by T-Norms Generators

 \section{Loss Functions by T-Norms Generators}

-This section presents an extension of the approach presented in \citet{giannini2019relation}, which was limited to supervised learning, to combine the fuzzy conversion of formulas and the penalty map according to a unified principle.
-In particular, we investigate the mapping of formulas into constraints by means of generated t-norm fuzzy logics, and we exploit the same additive generator of the t-norm to map the formulas to be satisfied into the functional constraints to be minimized, i.e. we consider $L=g$.
-Moreover, since the quantifiers can be seen as generalized AND and OR over the grounded expressions (see Remark \ref{re:quant}), we show that the same fuzzy conversion, so as the overall loss function, as expressed in Equation \ref{eq:loss}, only depends on the chosen t-norm generator. \begin{remark} Given a formula $\varphi(x)$ defined on $\mathcal{X}$, the role of the quantifiers have to be interpreted as follows,
+This section presents a generalization of the approach \ar{introduced} in \cite{giannini2019relation}, which was limited to supervised learning. \ar{In this paper, we present a unified principle to translate the fuzzy relaxation of FOL formulas into the loss function of general machine learning tasks.
+In particular, we study} the mapping of \ar{FOL} formulas into \ar{functional} constraints by means of \ar{continuous Archimedean} t-norm fuzzy logics.
+We adopt the t-norm generator \ar{to penalize the violation of the constraints}, i.e. we take $L=g$.
+Moreover, since the quantifiers can be seen as generalized AND and OR over the grounded expressions (see Remark \ref{re:quant}), we show that \ar{by adopting} the same fuzzy conversion \ar{for connectives and quantifiers}, the overall loss function expressed in Equation \ref{eq:loss} only depends on the chosen t-norm generator \ar{$g$}. \begin{remark} Given a formula $\varphi(x)$ defined on the available set of samples $\mathcal{X}=\{x_1,\ldots,x_N\}$, the roles of the quantifiers have to be interpreted as follows: